Power Platform advisory, uncensored

 I try not to take sides.
 It’s easier to keep it real when you don’t need to remember what is & isn’t allowed.

 I write a weekly newsletter covering Microsoft’s low-code and AI technologies.
 You’ll find the full archive on perspectives.plus.
-Below are a few examples of past articles.
+Below are a few examples of recent articles.

 Contact me